 The "Ladder Market Cap" statistic represents the combined total dollar amount of every card in Card Ladder’s database that possesses a "market cap."
 A card receives a "market cap" if (1) it is graded, (2) the population of the card in that particular grade is reported on the card’s profile, and (3) the card has a "current value."
 A card’s "market cap" is its "current value" multiplied by its population in that specific grade.
 For example, suppose that Card X in grade PSA 10 has a population of 100 and a "current" value of $500.
 The "market cap" for Card X graded PSA 10 is $50,000 (100 * $500).
 This "market cap" would be included in the "Ladder Market Cap" statistic alongside every other card in the Card Ladder database.
 Each card’s individual "market cap" is displayed on its profile.

-The CL50 tracks the aggregate daily price movements of 50 high profile trading cards.
+The CL50 tracks the aggregate daily value movements of 50 high profile trading cards.

 The categories represented include basketball, football, baseball, hockey, golf, soccer, and gaming.
 The athletes represented span multiple generations, from the early 20th century to present.
 They were selected based on their cultural and historical influence on sports and the sports card hobby.
 The cards were selected based on their perceived status as iconic cards.